How to start a business in France

 With some planning, and a little help from your new network and friends, your business will get off to a flying start.

 💡 While you’re looking to fund your new venture from abroad at the least possible cost, consider using Wise Business.
-Not only do their real mid-market exchange rates generally beat the banks, but since your money is received and sent locally in both your home country and in France, you won’t need to worry about international transfer fees. |
+Not only do they provide mid-market exchange rates, but since your money is received and sent locally in both your home country and in France, you won’t need to worry about international transfer fees.

 All sources checked December 21, 2022